lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Compute MAC_2 as in {{expand}} with context_2 = << C_R, ID_CRED_R, TH_2, CRED_R, ?
 EAD_2 >> (see {{CBOR}} for notation)
    * If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then mac_length_2 is the EDHOC MAC length of the selected cipher suite.
 If the Responder authenticates with a signature key (method equals 0 or 2), then mac_length_2 is equal to hash_length.
+    * C_R - variable length connection identifier.
+Note that connection identifiers are byte strings but certain values are represented as integers in the message, see {{bstr-repr}}.
     * ID_CRED_R - identifier to facilitate the retrieval of CRED_R, see {{id_cred}}
     * CRED_R - CBOR item containing the authentication credential of the Responder, see {{auth-cred}}
     * EAD_2 - external authorization data, see {{AD}}